Soft Tissue Injuries and Car Accidents

 - Strains: overuse of a muscle or tendon

 Soft tissue injuries can cause great pain and discomfort in the form of soreness, swelling, bruising, and stiffness.
-These types of injuries are common in vehicle accidents because of the impact of the collisions between vehicles.
-Depending on how severe the crash is, the force exerted during an accident can cause vehicle occupants to be bumped around or violently jolted.
+These types of injuries are common in vehicle accidents because of the impact of the collisions between vehicles and the force it puts on the occupants.
+Depending on how severe the crash is, the force exerted during an accident can cause vehicle occupants to be thrashed around or violently jolted.

 Soft Tissue Injuries and Car Accidents: Whiplash

-Of all the types of soft tissue injuries caused by car accidents, whiplash is by far the most common.
+Of all the types of soft tissue injuries caused by car accidents, whiplash is one of the most serious.
 The proper medical terms for whiplash are cervical strain/sprain or hyperextension injury.
-Whiplash occurs when the impact from a rear end collision forces your head and neck to move back and forth violently.
-Symptoms include:
+Whiplash occurs when the impact from a rear-end collision forces your head and neck to move back and forth violently.
+Symptoms of whiplash include:

 - Stiffness of the neck

 - Back problems